 Our success depends in significant part on our ability and the ability of our licensors and collaborators to obtain, maintain, enforce and defend patents and other intellectual property rights with respect to our product candidates and technology and to operate our business without infringing, misappropriating, or otherwise violating the intellectual property rights of others.
-We have licensed a patent estate from The Board of Trustees of the Leland Stanford Junior University, or Stanford.
-For more information, see "Business-License and Collaboration Agreements."
+We have licensed a patent estate from The Board of Trustees of the Leland Stanford Junior University, or Stanford, - for more information, see "Business-License and Collaboration Agreements."
 In addition, we have filed our own patent applications, and as of March 31, 2018, the only patent applications solely owned by us are provisional patent applications, and we do not own any issued patents.
-Provisional patent applications are not eligible to become issued patents until, among other things, we file a non-provisional patent application within 12 months of filing of one or more of our related provisional patent applications.
-If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications and any patent protection on the inventions disclosed in our provisional patent applications.
-While we intend to timely file non-provisional patent applications relating to our provisional patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.
+Provisional patent applications are not eligible to become issued patents until, among other things, we file a non-provisional patent application, we may lose our priority date with respect to our provisional patent applications.
+If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent applications relating to our provisional patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.